 What You Need to Know About Recent Changes for Facebook Advertisers

-By now, you’ve probably heard the news from HubSpot: Facebook will no longer be allowing advertisers access to third-party data.
+By now, you’ve probably heard the news: Facebook will no longer allow advertisers access to third-party data.
 It’s a logical next step for the network, which has come under increased scrutiny for its role in the 2016 Presidential Election, and most recently for sharing user data without permission to Facebook advertisers and advertising partners.

 Facebook stock ($FB) took a hit as a result of the news, dropping 18 percent over the two weeks following the news, and while banning Cambridge Analytics from their platform was certainly an expected response, denying advertisers access to all third-party data is a more drastic step.
 However, it was a step that they needed to take to reassure investors, users, and advertisers alike that they’re committed to ensuring the security of their users.